Chelsea Morning: Background

 The song was inspired by Mitchell's room in the Chelsea neighborhood of New York City.
 The inspiration for the first verse comes partly from the distinct décor of her apartment.
 While in Philadelphia, Mitchell and friends had made a mobile from shards of colored glass they had found in the street and wire coat hangers, which filtered the light coming into her room through the window and created the "rainbow on the wall."
-During coffeehouse performances of this song in the late 1960s, Mitchell explained that the famous stained glass had been rescued from the salvaged windows of a demolished home for unwed mothers.
+During coffeehouse performances of this song in the late 1960s, Mitchell explained that the stained glass had been rescued from the salvaged windows of a demolished home for unwed mothers.

 The lyrics of this song demonstrate Mitchell's talent with imagery, and her strong use of visual inspiration, which comes from her background in visual art.
 Example: "The sun poured in like butterscotch and stuck to all my senses."
 Mitchell explained in 1996: "It was a very young and lovely time ... before I had a record deal.
 I think it's a very sweet song, but I don't think of it as part of my best work.
 To me, most of those early songs seem like the work of an ingenue."

 "Chelsea Morning" predated the release of Mitchell's 1968 debut album, but she held off recording the song until her second album Clouds partly because it had already been recorded by other artists.
 The version by Judy Collins had been initially slated for Who Knows Where the Time Goes, but "Chelsea Morning" did not make the track listing for the album, instead given an April 1969 single release.
-Supported mainly by easy listening radio, the track reached #25 on Billboard's Easy Listening chart with peripheral Billboard Hot 100 impact, peaking there at #78.
+Supported mainly by easy listening radio, the track reached No.25 on Billboard's Easy Listening chart with peripheral Billboard Hot 100 impact, peaking there at No.78, and No. 72 in Canada.
 "Chelsea Morning" made a belated debut as a Judy Collins album track on the singer's 1971 album release Living.
 Collins re-recorded "Chelsea Morning" for her 1999 retrospective double-album release Forever: An Anthology.

 Chelsea Clinton, daughter of President Bill Clinton and Hillary Clinton, was named after the song, "Chelsea Morning", after the couple heard Judy Collins' version of the song playing during a stroll in the Chelsea neighborhood of London.